AdobeDocs/workfront.en/help/classic/manage-work/tasks/manage-tasks/edit-tasks-in-a-list.md

 * You can have Workfront automatically save the changes, after each update.

-  For information, see the section [Edit tasks in a list and automatically save changes](#autosave) in this article.
+  For information, see the section [Edit tasks in a list and automatically save changes](#edit-tasks-in-a-list-and-automatically-save-changes) in this article.

 * You can have control over when you apply multiple changes at a time by manually using a Save button.

-  For information, see the section [Edit tasks in a list and manually save changes](#save) in this article.
+  For information, see the section [Edit tasks in a list and manually save changes](#edit-tasks-in-a-list-and-manually-save-changes) in this article.

-### Edit tasks in a list and automatically save changes
+### Edit tasks in a list and automatically save changes {#edit-tasks-in-a-list-and-automatically-save-changes}

 >[!TIP]
 >